 That being said, similar to other conservative cultures, I don’t normally adopt the local female dress completely.
 The reason is that unlike liberal cultures, conservative cultures usually have a set of rules for in-group members, and a different set for visitors, with the latter being more forgiving.

 If you arrive in a black robe and fully shawled, chances are you might be expected to know and abide by all the rest of the social expectations for a local woman, which will be impossible for a foreigner to know, and a recipe for diplomatic disaster.

 How to signal you’re a good guest in conservative cultures

 Dress is a form of code; it is not so much about what’s ‘correct’ or ‘incorrect’.
 It’s more about sending the right signals, to receive the experience you’re looking for.
-Generally the reason why this is more a concern for female travellers, is a combination of two things: some conservative cultures have very different social rigidity about male vs female dress (female non-compliance viewed more severely than male); and that modern western culture is far more lenient on female vs male coverage (females normally wear a lot less than males).
+Generally, the reason why this is more a concern for female travellers than male, is a combination of two things: some conservative cultures have very different social rigidity about male vs female dress (female non-compliance viewed more severely than male); and that modern western culture is more lenient on female vs male coverage (western female fashion covers less than male fashion).

-So, I highly recommend having friends from many different backgrounds.
-This will allow you to tap into different worldviews and be able to figure out stuff like this more instinctively.
+I highly recommend having friends from many different backgrounds.
+This will allow you to consult different worldviews and be able to figure out stuff like this more instinctively.